Leuchtfeuer/auth0-for-typo3/Documentation/About/Index.rst

 About
 =====

-This extension allows you to log in to a TYPO3 front- or backend with `Auth0 <https://auth0.com/>`__.
+This extension allows you to log in to a TYPO3 backend with `Auth0 <https://auth0.com/>`__.
 It also allows you to create login links to any existing Auth0 application, no matter if your TYPO3 instance is connected to an Auth0 tenant or not.

 .. _about-compatibility: